MTPerkins/training_materials/README.md

 # training_materials
-scripts adapted from Browning et al. (2018) Ancestry-specific recent Ne in the Americas.
+scripts adapted from Browning et al. (2018) Ancestry-specific recent effective population size in the Americas.
 Plos Genet

 Scripts were run in the order listed below.
 Details are provided in the format: script - software - task